calummoore/blog-product/content/products/snapboard/index.md

 Thursday 18 July - 🌥 24° - Sunny intervals and a gentle breeze

 It's finally launched!
-Can you beliece it.
+Can you believe it.
 I barely can 😂.
 Still lots of work to do today, but thrilled with the positive feedback so far.

 Thanks so much to everyone who has shared this so far!